Social determinants of health: Work

-Work is a defined social determinant of health, meaning that the conditions at work are a key aspect in determining the health of an individual.
+Work is a defined social determinant of health, meaning that the conditions at work are a key factor in determining an individual's health.
 This was demonstrated notably during the COVID-19 pandemic when members of the essential workforce were exposed to a much higher risk of the disease by the necessity of being at work.
 Other examples include the relatively higher risk of injury in construction jobs or the relatively higher risk of toxic substances in many industrial jobs.

-Because many of the jobs associated with higher health risks are essential to society, it is important to implement policies to mitigate the inequities experienced by these workers.
-A "good job" is defined by the CDC as one that is safe and healthy; has sufficient income and benefits; allows for work-life balance; provides employment security; considers employees' voices in decision-making; offers opportunities to gain skills; and has positive employment-related relationships.
+Because many high-risk jobs are essential to society, it is important to implement policies that mitigate the inequities faced by these workers.
+A "good job" is defined by the CDC as one that is safe and healthy, provides sufficient income and benefits, allows for work-life balance, offers employment security, considers employees' voices in decision-making, offers opportunities to gain skills, and fosters positive employment-related relationships.